 At the time of approving the financial statements, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+The company is supported by its parent company Newgen Software Technologies Limited which has confirmed in writing that it will continue to provide financial support to the company.
 Thus the directors continue to adopt the going concern basis of accounting in preparing the financial statements.